|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Assigned to the 5th Air Force (5th AF), 7th Bombardment Group (7th BG), 9th Bombardment Squadron (9th BS).
 No known nose art or nickname.
 During the middle of January 1942 departed MacDill Field piloted by Donald R. Strother on a ferry flight via the "African Route" to Java in the Netherlands East Indies (NEI).

-On February 8, 1942, one of nine B-17s that took off from Singosari Airfield at 7:35am piloted by Don Strother armed with seven 100 pound bombs and a bomb bay fuel tank on a bombing mission against Japanese occupied Kendari II Airfield on the southeastern corner of Celebes (Sulawesi).
-A dozen Japanese fighters trailed the formation from behind and made head on attacks, shooting down B-17E 41-2492 and B-17E 41-2456 piloted by Captain "Duke" Dufrane and damaged B-17E 41-2482.
-Forced to jettison their bomb bay fuel tanks, the remaining B-17s aborted the mission and landed at Djogjakarta Airfield on Java.
-On the ground strafed by A6M2 Zeros from the Tainan Kōkūtai and damaged.
+On February 8, 1942 at 7:35am took off from Singosari Airfield on Java piloted by Don Strother armed with seven 100 pound bombs and a bomb bay fuel tank as one of nine B-17s led by B-17E 41-2456 piloted by Captain "Duke" Dufrane on a bombing mission against Kendari II Airfield on Celebes (Sulawesi).
+Over the target, a dozen Japanese fighters trailed the formation from behind and made head on attacks.
+Shot down was B-17E 41-2492 and B-17E 41-2456.
+Damage was B-17E 41-2482 and B-17E 41-2455 was hit in the bomb bay fuel tank causing it to catch fire and was jettisoned.
+Afterwards, the remaining B-17s abort the mission and landed at Djogjakarta Airfield on Java.
+On the ground this B-17 was strafed by A6M2 Zeros from the Tainan Kōkūtai and damaged.

 Afterwards, this B-17 was written off at Djogjakarta Airfield and the nose section and two engines and propellers were removed for use as spare parts and the rest of the bomber was abandoned.